How long do unused stickers and labels last?

 Practicing first-in, first-out (FIFO) with your labels and stickers is always a good idea but you will likely need to store labels at some point.
-Whether before a batch run or due to seasonal demand, knowing how to store your labels properly can only help your small business maximize the budget.
+Whether before a batch run or due to seasonal demand, knowing how to store your labels properly can only help your small business maximize its budget.

 Ways to extend your label life